2024-2025 Academic Catalog

 MEE 312.
 Engineering Materials I. 3 Hours

 Atomic structure, bonding, and arrangement in solids.
 Mechanical and physical properties of solids, phase equilibria, and processing of solids.
 Strengthening methods in solids, principles of material selection, and characteristics of non-ferrous alloys, polymers, ceramic composites, and construction materials.
-Corequisite(s): EGM 303; MEE 312L.

 MEE 312L.
 Materials Laboratory.
 1 Hour

 Conducting mechanical and physical tests on solids including, but not limited to tension, compression, bending, hardness, and impact.
 Metallographic examination of surfaces.
 Test standards, data reduction, analysis, interpretation, and written and oral communication of test results.
-Corequisite(s): EGM 303; MEE 312.
+Corequisite(s): MEE 312.

 MEE 321.
 Theory of Machines.
 3 Hours